datianshi/opensource-gslb/Readme.md

 ### Relay Server

-If the records/domains not defined in the domains, they will be resolved from the relay server
+If the records/domains not defined in the configured domains, they will be resolved from the relay server

 ## Plugin in your own Load Balancing logic